angusbarrett/Question3/README.md

 ### Output

-The results of this analysis - including the plot and recordings of the session informtaion - are in `output`
+The results of this analysis - including the plot and recordings of the session information for both scripts - are in `output`